Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Is the Ban on Declawing Cats?

-The ban on cat declawing, also known as ‘ontoclasty’, is a law or regulation that prohibits or restricts cat owners from performing the procedure.
-In Australia, it’s currently illegal to declaw cats and anyone who attempts to do so could face serious legal consequences.
+The ban on cat declawing is a law or regulation that prohibits or restricts cat declawing unless there is a medical reason to perform it.
+In Australia, it’s currently illegal to declaw cats, and anyone who attempts to do so could face serious legal consequences.

 british shorthair cat scratching the post